 How much does a tummy tuck cost?

 The cost of a tummy tuck can vary greatly from one patient to the other, usually depending on factors such as the surgeon’s skills, anesthesia fees, medical tests, hospital fees, and the location where you receive the procedure.
-On average though, patients can expect to pay anywhere between $7,000 and $10,000 for this treatment.
 Because abdominoplasty is considered to be an elective cosmetic procedure, insurance typically does not pay for it.
 Your surgeon should provide a cost estimate after your initial consultation to help you arrange for your financing.

 Essential tips for a speedy tummy tuck recovery